igpp/docgen/doc/igpp-docgen.md

-Title: pds.docgen tool
+Title: igpp.docgen tool
 Author: Todd King
 Date: May 10, 2012
 CSS: style.css

-# pds.docgen tool
+# igpp.docgen tool
 Last update: May 10, 2012; *Author: Todd King*

 ## Introduction
 ___________________

-The pds.docgen executable jar is a set of tools to parse structured information (metadata) and merge the information with an Apache Velocity template.
+The igpp.docgen executable jar is a set of tools to parse structured information (metadata) and merge the information with an Apache Velocity template.

 A Velocity template contains text and references to variables.
-The pds.docgen executable is used to defined the value assigned to variables.
+The igpp.docgen executable is used to defined the value assigned to variables.
 Variables can be defined on the command line, read from a PDS3 label or from a text file.
 Variables are placed into one or more named contexts.
 When loading variables from a file the context name can be chosen.
 Variables from the command line are placed in a context